 Day to day tax matters are the responsibility of the Financial Controllers of the respective UK companies.

-The UK Directors are fully involved in all decisions in relation to any areas of actual and potential tax risk.
+The UK directors are fully involved in any decisions in relation to any areas of actual and potential tax risk.

 As the parent company is a US listed company, the whole group (including the UK companies) are subject to the Sarbanes-Oxley Act.
 This Act was introduced by the US Government to improve corporate governance and accountability.
 Tax risk is mitigated by the UK Group through the implementation of Sarbanes-Oxley, as detailed in the following activities:

-The UK Group’s aim is to pay the correct amount of tax to the UK tax authority.
+The group’s aim is to pay the correct amount of tax to the UK tax authority.

 In reviewing the tax risks of any proposed action or decision, the Core Values are taken into consideration in conjunction with the following:

-The UK Group works closely with its Customer Relationship Manager in relation to current, future and past tax issues.
+The UK Group works closely with its Customer Compliance Manager in relation to current, future and past tax issues.